Surfboardv2ray/Trojan-worker/README.md

 🟡 Note that Vmess, Vless and Trojan configs with Websocket (WS), TLS and port 443 characteristics will be gathered.

+## Additional Notes
+🟡 To find Clean IPs for your subscription, consider using [Scanners](https://ircf.space/scanner.html).

 ![0](./assets/redline.gif)